Digital rain

-Digital rain, or Matrix code, is the visual effect of vertically falling computer code popularised by the 1999 film The Matrix.
-The code is a way of representing the activity of the simulated reality environment of the Matrix on screen by kinetic typography.
-All four Matrix movies, as well as episodes of the spin-off The Animatrix, open with the code.
+Digital rain, or Matrix code, is the visual effect of vertically falling green characters popularized by the 1999 movie The Matrix.
+The image is a way of representing the activity of the simulated reality environment of the Matrix on screen by kinetic typography.
+All four Matrix movies, as well as episodes of the spin-off The Animatrix, open with the image.
 It is a characteristic mark of the franchise, similar to the opening crawl featured in the Star Wars franchise.

 Background

 In the film, the code that comprises the Matrix itself is frequently represented as downward-flowing green characters.
 This code uses a custom typeface designed by Simon Whiteley, which includes mirror images of half-width kana characters and Western Latin letters and numerals.
 In a 2017 interview at CNET, he attributed the design to his wife, who comes from Japan, and added, "I like to tell everybody that The Matrix's code is made out of Japanese sushi recipes"; this has been debunked by several people including some well known Japanese influencers.

 The effect resembles that of older generation green screen displays of monochrome phosphorescent computer monitors.
 One predecessor of the digital rain exists in a "code-scene" of the movie Meteo, a Hungarian experimental-pop culture movie from 1990.
 The 1995 cyberpunk film Ghost in the Shell, a strong influence on The Matrix, features opening credits similar to the digital rain.

 No official version of the code's typeface actually used in the Matrix trilogy and in the website for the game Path of Neo has been released.
 Several imitations have been made, mostly in the form of screensavers.